You decided to get married, now what? Well, apart from planning a wedding, there are some things like legal requirements

 Your marriage celebrant will be able to explain each of these conditions to you in more detail.

 What are the steps I need to take to get legally married in Australia?

 Step 1: Complete and sign the Notice of Intended Marriage (NOIM)

 What evidence of my identity do I need to provide?

 You need to satisfy your authorised marriage celebrant that you and your partner are who you say you are.

 2. Evidence of your divorce from or of the death of a previous spouse, if either of you were previously married.
 If either of you has been married more than once, then you only need to provide evidence of the divorce from or the death of your most recent spouse.

 What are the marriage terms used in the NOIM?

-Both parties to the marriage need to tick one of three boxes that best describes them: ‘groom’, ‘bride’ or ‘partner’.
+Both parties to the marriage need to tick one of three boxes that best describes them: ‘partner’, ‘bride’ or ‘groom’.
 It’s up to each party to decide which option they want to use to describe themselves.
-For example, it’s completely fine for a person who identifies as a male to tick ‘bride’ or a person who identifies as a female to tick “groom”.
+Despite the fact that some couples don’t like any of the terms, you are obliged to tick one.
+Oh and it’s completely fine for anyone to tick ‘bride’ or ‘groom’, no matter what your gender identity is.

-Do I need to provide evidence of my sex?
+Do I need to provide evidence of my gender?

 What do I need to do if I’m living in Australia?